-After purchasing one of these awesome Bronco bass guitars as a Christmas gift for my daughter, we knew we had to do a Squier Bronco Bass review and make some recommendations.
-If you couldn’t tell from the title, we really like this bass guitar.
+After purchasing one of these awesome Squier Bronco bass guitars as a Christmas gift for my daughter, we knew we had to do a review and make some recommendations.
+If you couldn’t tell from the title, we really like the Squier Bronco bass guitar.
 Lots of people will get great use out of this bass, and some will fall madly in love with it.
 To find out if the Fender Affinity Series Bronco bass is right for you, read on.

 TLDR: The receiver of this gift is lucky they still got it.
 We couldn’t keep our hands off of it, but it might not be for everyone.
 (But it probably is for everyone…mostly.)

 (Note: We make a small commission on any of the affiliate links in this article.
 They don’t cost you anything, but they help us keep this site running, so thanks in advance if you choose to purchase anything through those links!)

 Is this possibly the best entry level bass guitar on the market?

 The Squier Bronco Bass is a short-scale bass that’s perfect for beginners or as a budget bass for almost anyone.
 The Squier series is Fender’s line of lower-priced instruments aimed at younger bass players or anyone on a tight budget.
 It might take some setup to get just right when you first purchase it, but that’s very common with basses no matter what the price point.

 We’re often wary of budget bass guitars, but they absolutely have their place in the world of musical instruments.
 If the quality is high enough and the price allows someone to start learning who might not be able to otherwise, there’s zero downside.

 So, what about the Squier Bronco Bass?
 What makes it worth spending a couple of hundred dollars on, and why were we so excited about it right from the start?

 We wanted to make you aware of a couple of changes since we originally wrote this article.